youkeyao/Youke/nextjs/posts/profile.md

     - Principle of Automatic Control
     - Fundamentals of Power Electronics Technology
     - Electric Machinery
+    - Blockchain Technology and Its Application in Energy Internet

 ## Projects
 - An Unlock Device Controlled By Bluetooth and APP With Multi-Function